Italian Recipe Book

 4. Over processing your pesto.
 Food processor blades heat up as you make pesto, excess heat “cooks” the basil and turns it brown.
 The key is to use “pulse” mode and stop frequently.

-How to Store Pesto
+How To Store

 In the fridge: Basil Pesto will keep in the fridge for 3-4 days stored in an airtight container.
 Make sure to cover pesto with a layer of extra virgin olive oil to prevent oxidation (loosing color).

-In the freezer: It’s possible to store your own homemade Pesto Genovese for winter.
+In the freezer: It's possible to store your own homemade Pesto Genovese for winter.
 To do this fill small sized container with the quantity of pesto you usually use in your family.
-Rough estimate is 1 tbsp of pesto per serving + 1 extra tbsp for every 4 servings.
+Rough estimate is 1 tablespoon of pesto per serving + 1 extra tablespoon for every 4 servings.
 I also love to freeze pesto in ice cube tray and once frozen store in the freezer in a zip-lock bag.
 This way you can defrost and as much or as little pesto as you need.
 Pesto will keep in the freezer for up to 6 months.

 More Italian Pesto Recipes To Try